microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 ![KeyVaultPurge](../images/Keyvaultpurge.png)

 ### If your Key Vault has purge protection enabled
-With purge protection, a soft deleted key vault cannot be pernamentally deleted until after a configured purge window.
+With purge protection, a soft deleted key vault cannot be permanently deleted until after a configured purge window.
 This setting is generally reccomended to prevent malicious actors from deleting essesntial secrets.
 To further prevent tampering, purge protection cannot be disabled once it has been enabled.

 However, Key Vault names must be unique across Azure.
 If you attempt to create a Key Vault with the same name during a re-deploy of the LTI, you will see errors such as